Printed Books, Newspapers from Mexico Tariff: 10% (2026)

 Printed Books, Newspapers from Mexico represent an important segment of bilateral trade, with approximately $779B in total bilateral trade.

-The current tariff framework for printed books, newspapers from Mexico reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for printed books, newspapers from Mexico reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Printed Books, Newspapers (HTS Chapter 49) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Printed Books, Newspapers (HTS Chapter 49) generally enter duty-free at the MFN level, with the base forced-labor tariff as the primary duty.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Mexico.

 Mexico is party to the USMCA, which may provide preferential or duty-free access for qualifying printed books, newspapers.
 Importers should verify rules of origin requirements to take advantage of preferential rates.